plone/plone.app.contenttypes/docs/README.rst

 Plone 4.3.3 also needs ``plone.app.portlets = 2.5.2``

-Plone-versions before 4.3.3 need to pinn more packages:
+Plone-versions before 4.3.3 need to pin more packages:

 .. code:: ini